tabareCapitan/tabarecapitan.github.io/docs/research.md

     text-decoration: none; /* Remove the underline from links */ }
   .custom-padding {
-    padding-top: -5px;    /* Adjust this value to control the space above the content */
+    padding-top: 0px;    /* Adjust this value to control the space above the content */
-    padding-bottom: -8px; /* Adjust this value to control the space below the content */ }
+    padding-bottom: 0px; /* Adjust this value to control the space below the content */ }
+  .negative-margin {
+    margin-top: -10px; /* Adjust this value to control the negative space */ }
 </style>